-Special purpose air conditioners are recommended where high heat transfer and closed loop cooling are required.
-Unlike their comfort cooling counterparts, special purpose air conditioners are closed loop systems designed for use in higher ambient conditions.
-Typical air conditioners have refrigerant charged compressors that are controlled by a thermostat to limit electrical enclosure temperatures while saving energy between cycles.
-Initial investment and operating costs are higher than those of the cooling systems mentioned above.
+Closed-loop air conditioners maintain the optimal temperature within an enclosure while keeping out warmer ambient air, humidity, dust, dirt, and other airborne contaminants.
+Special-purpose enclosure air conditioners are recommended where high heat transfer and closed-loop cooling are required.
+Unlike their comfort cooling counterparts, special-purpose air conditioners are closed-loop systems designed for use in higher ambient conditions.

+Typical air conditioners have refrigerant-charged compressors that are controlled by a thermostat to limit electrical enclosure temperatures while saving energy between cycles.
+Initial investment and operating costs are higher than those of the previously referenced cooling systems.

 Air conditioners should be sized for a maximum allowable temperature from which the BTU/H is determined.
 The maximum enclosure air temperature should be limited to the lowest maximum operating temperature for each specific device.
-Typically the most susceptible devices are variable frequency drives and computers.
+Usually, the most susceptible devices contained within electrical enclosures are variable frequency drives (VFDs) and computers.